-Retired General Oscar Naranjo is Colombia’s vice president, the first ever former police official to occupy this post.
+Retired General Oscar Naranjo is Colombia’s former vice president, the first ever former police official to occupy this post.

 The son of a police general, Naranjo was born in Bogota in 1956.
 He attended Calasanz College in the Colombian capital, a school attended by religious and upper-middle class students.
 He applied to study sociology at the National University, but dropped out of the course soon after starting.
 Instead he enrolled at the Javeriana University in Bogota, to study journalism.

 His father, Francisco Jose Naranjo, was commander of the National Police in Bogota at the time.
 On one occasion when Naranjo had to write an article for a university class, his father got him to accompany a group of policemen on a mission to rescue a kidnap victim.
 This experience gave Naranjo the motivation to leave his university studies and apply to the General Santander Police Academy.

 In 1978 he graduated as an officer.
 Between 1981 and 1983, his father was the head of the National Police, and this gave Naranjo the opportunity to start his career knowing the institution inside out.
 This privileged position has undoubtedly helped him through his career.

 Naranjo specialized in police intelligence after his father went to retirement.
 As a captain, he became head of The Technical Investigation Department’s (DIJIN) counterintelligence group.
 Naranjo modernized the unit, introducing modern wiretapping equipment that would ultimately bring down the bosses of both the Medellin Cartel and the Cali Cartel.

 In 1995, he was appointed director of the National Police’s Intelligence unit by then-National Police commander Rosso Jose Serrano, under whose leadership the National Police arrested the top bosses of the Cali Cartel, but also increasingly aligned with paramilitary forces that would later form the AUC.